 | OECD AI Principles (revised 2024) | Original 2019, updated May 2024 | In force as soft-law principles |

 The Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law was opened for signature on 5 September 2024.
-Japan signed on 11 February 2025, and the European Union ratified on 15 May 2026.
-The treaty enters into force on the first day of the month following a three-month period after five signatories, including at least three Council of Europe member states, have ratified it.
-As of 13 June 2026 that ratification threshold had not yet been publicly confirmed as met, so the Convention remains signed and partly ratified but not yet binding in force.[7]
+It enters into force on the first day of the month following a three-month period after five signatories, including at least three Council of Europe member states, have ratified it, and that threshold has not been confirmed as met, so the Convention is not yet binding in force.
+Sourcing note, 17 August 2026: this tracker previously stated that Japan signed on 11 February 2025 and that the European Union ratified on 15 May 2026.
+The Council of Europe treaty office, which is the only authoritative record of signature and ratification, could not be read from this session on 17 August 2026, and those two specific claims are therefore not confirmed.
+They have been removed rather than repeated.
+Check the treaty office signature list directly before relying on any statement about who is party to CETS 225, including any statement made here.[7]

 Voluntary frameworks and the insurance layer